 - Legacy code

 My research interests are related to information overload involved in large-scale software development.
-I have published more than 15 papers on the topic.
 More specifically, my interests include:

 - alignment of requirements and test